 IT admins can easily change configurations, whitelist or blacklist URLs, create and modify access rules, block certain IP addresses, and more, through a central console that can be accessed through the Internet.
 Undoubtedly, this NGFW offers a lot of value to an organization.

 Perimeter 81 FWaaS is an advanced and flexible solution that works well for any organization.
+Register for the free demo.

 2. Barracuda CloudGen Firewall